ArvindSoma/a3c-super-mario-pytorch/README.md

 Custom rewards are used to train the model more efficiently.
 They can be changed using the info dictionary or by modifying the wrappers file in *common/atari_wrappers.py*

-More arguments are mentioned in the file "train-mario.py".
+More arguments are mentioned in the file *train-mario.py*.

 ## Results
 After ~20 hours of training on 8 processes (7 Train, 1 Test) the game converges.
-This network is saved in "save/trained-models/mario_a3c_params.pkl".
-Move it outside, to the "save" folder, to run the trained model.
+This network is saved in *save/trained-models/mario_a3c_params.pkl*.
+Move it outside, to the *save* folder, to run the trained model.

 <img src="video/mario-level1.gif" width="300" height="300" border="10">    <img src="graphs/mario_train.jpeg" width="400" height="300"  border="10">